Intro-to-ML-IKP/ML-Final-Project/README.md

 ## Project Description

 The FFNN is designed to predict the residuals between the closing prices and the trendline, represented by the simple moving average (SMA), which is also referred to as the running average.
 Meanwhile, the LSTM is responsible for extrapolating the SMA.
 By combining these two components, the model aims to forecast closing prices more effectively.
-This work is inspired by and builds on a previous project ([source](#mycourseproject2024)).
+This work is inspired by and builds on a previous project.

 ## Materials